ode

 tolerance controls the number of correct digits in all solution components, except

-those smaller than AbsoluteTolerance
+those smaller than AbsoluteTolerance.

-At each step, the ODE solver estimates the local error e
+At each step, the ODE solver estimates the local error e in the

-th component of the solution.
+ith component of the solution.
 To be successful, the step must

 have an acceptable error, as determined by both the relative and absolute error